smartyua/razzle-js/README.md

 ## Directory Layout

-divar-starter-kit comes with a suggested project structure looks like:
+ssr-starter-kit comes with a suggested project structure looks like:

 ```
 .